MarcLarock/Parental-Leave/README.md

 # Parental-Leave
-Data science project related to examining regional differences in parental leave at American colleges and universities.
+What regional differences are there with respect to paid parental leave policies for tenure track faculty members at North American colleges and universities?